Pashalik of Timbuktu: During the Alawite era

 The Alawite dynasty resumed Moroccan politics of expansion across the Sahara and established a Moroccan base in the southwestern Sahara.
 Unlike the Saadis, the Alawites paid little attention to the Nigerian Sahel.
 Their policy was oriented towards Mauritania rather than the Sudan.

 Sultan Moulay al-Rashid sent a force which, in September 1671, arrived in Timbuktu to receive the formal allegiance of its warring Arma factions.
-In 1738, a Moroccan expedition reached Ras al-Ma west of Timbuktu and four Moroccan royal missions visited Timbuktu between 1730 and 1745.
+Although no large scale army is recorded in Moroccan or West African sources as having arrived at Timbuktu during this time, but only from one European writer over a decade later.
+In 1683 an ambassador and governor in Morocco listing the territories under Moroccan rule to Alain Manesson Mallet did not include Timbuktu as a dependency.
+The Tadhkirat al-Nasydn, a locally written 18th century chronicle, mentions that a Moroccan emissary arrived at Timbuktu in 1709 but it had no affect on the relations between the two regions.
+John Windus writing in 1721 had Morocco only extending as far south as Cape Blanco.
+1738, a Moroccan expedition reached Ras al-Ma west of Timbuktu and four Moroccan royal missions visited Timbuktu between 1730 and 1745.
 With the coming to power of Sultan Sidi Muhammad (r.
 1757–90), Morocco's policy in the Sudan made a fresh start based on the revival of trade across the Sahara.
 Like the last of the Saadi Kings, the Alawite Sultan referred to himself as 'Sovereign of Gao and Guinea' in his correspondence with European governments.
+But the region during this time was noted by a Moroccan traveler there as being under the control of the "Sultan of Hausa."

 Decline and later years

 By the middle of the eighteenth century, the pashalik was in total eclipse.
 In about 1770, the Tuareg took possession of Gao, and in 1787 they entered Timbuktu and made the Pashalik their tributary.